psychemedia/winter-tales/src/gawain_notes.md

 He parries her passes and deflects her advances, the loving phrases that leap from her lips, and she asks him: "is it me?
 Or is there someone else?"

 And it's time for him to tread carefully...
-"No, there's no-one else; and there won't be for some time yet..."
+"No, there's no-one else..."

 Which is *exactly* the *wrong* thing to say...

 "Do you know how insulting that is?!
-Well, I suppose I asked for it...
-If mourn, I must, then at least let me have a kiss as a memory of our time together..."
+Well, I suppose I asked for it...But if I am to tbe spurned, then at least let me have a kiss as a memory of our time together..."

 And with that, she gives him a second kiss of the day.

-"But will you also give me a small gift to remember you by?"
+And then she asks him for a small gift to remember him by.

 "I would that I could, my Lady, but I came with nothing, except my horse and armour."